applications azure desktop gpu hardware microsoft need new reply server support user users virtual windows workstations

-You’re in the middle of working on a key component when your design software suddenly stutters.
+You’re in the middle of working on a key component when your design application suddenly stutters.
 The frames freeze, jerk, then jump about - this is the nightmare scenario for any designer!

-No CAD or BIM professional should have to wait for their software to load.
-And this is one of the main reasons that cloud-based BIM and CAD remains relatively underutilised.
+No CAD or BIM professional should have to wait for their application to load.
+And this is one of the main reasons that virtual desktops for BIM and CAD remain relatively underutilised.
 Concern about latency (delays interacting with a machine that’s hundreds of miles away) means that many designers prefer using ‘local’ PCs.
 While they may be more expensive, you know there won’t be any latency issues when working with the machine under your desk.

 But things are changing and a growing number of design and architecture firms are starting to use the cloud to run their BIM and CAD software.
-So how serious is the issue of latency for cloud-based CAD and BIM?
+So how serious is the issue of latency for virtual desktops running CAD and BIM?

 A primer in latency

 Latency refers to the amount of time it takes for a computer to respond after a user performs an action.
 When you perform an action on most local computers, the response is almost instantaneous (just a few milliseconds).
-But if the action first needs to be sent over the internet to a cloud data centre, this will take more time.
+But if the action first needs to be sent over the internet to a datacenter, this will take more time.

 Thanks to the amazing advances we’ve seen in internet speeds, latency really isn’t an issue for most programs and activities.
 If you’ve ever used Google Docs, for instance, the words you type on your keyboard appear almost instantly on the screen - even if the machine where the text is actually being stored is hundreds of miles away.

-But things get more complex when it comes to ‘heavy’ software like BIM and CAD files.
+But things get more complex when it comes to ‘heavy’ applications like Autodesk Revit or Dassaults Solidworks.
 Lots of screen information is generated and exchanged each time you navigate around the 3D model, which could slow things down.
 And distance does count here - if you’re just a few miles from the data centre, latency won’t be an issue.
 But if the information is being sent across oceans and half way round the planet, you would start to notice a lag.

 Parallels with the gaming world

 Cloud technology is being used extensively by professionals in many fields.
-However, using a word processing programme in the cloud is simply incomparable to BIM or CAD - this software needs much more power.
+However, using a Microsoft version of Word online to edit a document is simply incomparable to running Autodesk Revit - this software needs much more power.

 But, one area that is comparable is the gaming industry.
 Just like CAD and BIM, video games have traditionally relied on powerful local computers to be able to run high frame rate software and give users a good experience.

 But that’s changing.
-Over the last couple of years, a number of big moves into cloud gaming have been announced by major gaming businesses and startups, including:
+Over the last couple of years, a number of big moves into online gaming have been announced by major gaming businesses and startups, including:

 - Google Stadia